-The king dismissed his pageboy and advisors, waiting for them to leave before speaking, "Sir Knight, as you know, an vile dragon attacked our city.
-This dragon burned our homes, feasted on our flock, and murdered our people.
+The king dismissed his pageboy and advisors so that he could speak clearly with the knight, "Sir Knight, as you know, a vile dragon attacked our city.
+This dragon burned our homes, feasted upon our flock, and murdered our people.
 Worst of all, the damn beast took to the skies with my sweet daughter, our princess.
 You have served me faithfully for many years, and I trust no one else with her recovery but you."
 The Earnest Knight frowned, "My king, my career has brought me enough trophies already.
 Have one of the fresher knights retrieve her and establish themselves."